Central California: Major highways

 Most of the major highways in the region run north-south around the mountains.
 Interstate 5 and State Route 99 are the primary highways in the San Joaquin Valley.
 US 101 and State Route 1 are the major coastal highways.

 Rail

-Passenger rail in the region consists of the Amtrak long-haul Coast Starlight and Amtrak California San Joaquin routes.
+Passenger rail in the region consists of the Amtrak long-haul Coast Starlight and the regional Gold Runner routes.

-The California High-Speed Rail system is under planning.
-If built, it would have stations in Fresno and Merced on the initial line between San Francisco/San Jose and Los Angeles.
+The California High-Speed Rail system is under construction between Merced and Bakersfield.
+In Central California, the system will have stations in Merced, Madera, Fresno, and the Kings–Tulare area.
+Planning is underway to extend the initial line to San Francisco/San Jose and Los Angeles.

 Freight rail is served by commercial railroads.
 Union Pacific Railroad and BNSF Railway operate mainline freight through the region in the Central Valley.

 Air

-Major and regional airline service are available at Fresno Yosemite International Airport and Monterey Regional Airport.
-Regional airline service is also available at Modesto City-County Airport, Merced Municipal Airport and Visalia Municipal Airport.
+Major and regional airline services are available at Fresno Yosemite International Airport and Monterey Regional Airport.
+Regional airline service is also available at Merced Regional Airport.